rubygarage/rubygarage.github.com/slides/oop.markdown

   end

   def tax_for_two(other) # error
-    tax + other.tax      # you can user private method only for self end
+    tax + other.tax      # you can use private method only for self end

   protected